Skip to main content

 sheetStubsfalseCreate cell objects of type z for stub cells

-sheetRows0If >0, read the first sheetRows rows **
+sheetRows0If >0, read the specified number of rows

 bookDepsfalseIf true, parse calculation chains